Ho Chi Minh Trail Laos

 The Road To Freedom

 In the late 1990s, Virginia and her husband Clive became the first westerners in peacetime to walk the full length of the Ho Chi Minh Trail in Laos.
 Their book ‘The Road to Freedom, A History of the Ho Chi Minh Trail’, is the story of that astonishing expedition, with interviews from key players.
 Your Tour will pick up their original journey at the Mu Gia Pass, and trace their steps heading south towards the Cambodian border where the trail ends.
-Along the way we will stop at many of the points of interest mentioned in the book so enjoying the stunning Lao countryside and meeting its warm hearted people.
+Along the way we will stop at many of the points of interest mentioned in the book and enjoy the stunning Lao countryside and meet its warm hearted people.

 Not forgetting the ride, the maze of trails that is the Ho Chi Minh Trail, few know it better than us.
 After 10+ years riding the trail there are not many places we don’t know, well take you through streams, rivers, sand, mud, mountain ranges and dust as we ride the infamous Ho Chi Minh Trail.
 We have an option to camp on this trip if you wish for the ultimate outdoor experience, get in touch for the adventure of a life time.
 Tour Code LAT007